Skip Nav Destination

 Paper Number: SPWLA-2018-RRRR

-... into a number of petrophysical rock types using a novel scheme.
+... a novel scheme.
 The novel classification is done by applying carefully designed cutoffs to the pore throat radii of the core samples and is propagated to the entire well with an artificial neural network.
-For each rock type, the parameters in the Timur-Coates...
+For each rock type, the parameters in the Timur-Coates permeability equation are calibrated with core...

 Proceedings Papers